Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Abstract

 \section{Abstract}

-Dynamically available total-order broadcast (TOB) protocols are essential in permissionless systems in which participants may unpredictably go offline and later come back online.
-Existing dynamically-available protocols are synchronous protocols, and they lose their safety guarantees during periods of asynchrony.
+Dynamically available total-order broadcast (TOB) protocols tolerate fluctuating participation, e.g., as high as 99\% of their participants going offline, which is especially useful in permissionless blockchain environments.
+However, dynamically available TOB protocols are synchronous protocols, and they lose their safety guarantees during periods of asynchrony.
 This is a major issue in practice.

-In this paper, we explore the challenge of tolerating bounded periods of asynchrony in dynamically-available TOB protocols that ensure safety deterministically.
+In this paper, we propose a simple but effective mechanism for tolerating bounded periods of asynchrony in dynamically available TOB protocols that ensure safety deterministically.
 We propose to trade off assumptions limiting the online/offline churn rate in exchange for tolerating bounded asynchronous periods through the use of a configurable message-expiration period.

+In practice, this allows picking a small synchrony bound~$\delta$, and therefore obtain a fast protocol in the common case, knowing that the protocol tolerates occasional periods of duration at most~$\pi>\delta$ during which the bound does not hold.
 We show how to apply this idea to a state-of-the-art protocol to make it tolerate bounded periods of asynchrony.